eas604/eas604.github.com/index.md

 ### The Author

 My name is Edwin Sheldon.
 I'm a software engineer who has worked in the GIS and HIT industries.
-I code mainly in Python and C#, and am a bit of a Linux/Unix enthusiast.
+I code mainly in Python, C#, and JavaScript.
+I'm a bit of a Linux/Unix enthusiast.
 Es mi dios la libertad.